appoena/ubat-docs/Writerside/topics/install-on-prem.md

 ## Installing {id="installing"}

-> During private beta all scripts will be provided by our team and are subject to change!
+> During beta all scripts will be provided by our team and are subject to change!

 The deployment of the %product% is done using a docker compose file called `docker-compose-all.yaml`.